How do employers know you’re the right person for a job? Skills.

 Each bullet point should include at least one relevant skill plus a quantifiable achievement to show that you achieved results.
 Hard numbers speak for themselves.

-Here’s an example taken from the resume of an applicant interested in the insurance job mentioned earlier:
+Here’s an example taken from the resume of an applicant interested in the insurance job mentioned earlier (skills are in bold):

 As the example illustrates, every bullet point shows the results of having a skilled employee.
 This candidate not only “develops leads,” she “drives sales by 35%.”
 Language like this connects to the employer’s bottom line.